jordancrosno/CivicTechDissertation/README.md

 | 6.
 Conclusion        | DOI + release tag | Institutionalization and citation

 This mapping ensures that the release is not just technically complete, but intellectually legible and civically grounded.
+# CivicTechDissertation

+This repository contains the registry-ready civic technology release for Jordan Crosno's dissertation.
+It operationalizes SIDE theory, legitimacy spiral, and governance scaffolding into reproducible infrastructure.

+Artifacts are mapped to:
+- Provenance
+- SIDE pillars
+- DOI
+- Audit-ready manifest